crisp-archive/marine/README.md

-# marine
+# Marine

-A submarine simulation game built on Win32
+A very simple text-based submarine simulation game built on Win32, inspired by Silent Hunter.